 RPE – Rate of Perceived Exertion

-Often triathlon training plans tell you to work at a 7/10 or a 15 on the Borg scale.
+Often triathlon training plans tell you to work at (for example) a 7/10 or a 15 on the Borg scale.
 Both of these are indications of how hard you feel that you’re exerting yourself.
-In the ‘7/10’ scenario, you are judging how your effort feels on a scale of 1-10, one being you’re lying around with your feet up, 10 being ‘absolute maximum, can’t hold it for more than 10 seconds’ effort.
+In the ‘7/10’ scenario, you are judging how your effort feels on a scale of 1-10, one being you’re lying around with your feet up, 10 being an ‘absolute maximum, can’t hold it for more than 10 seconds’ effort.
 The Borg scale is similar, however, the scale goes from 6-20.
 Obviously, these methods are less exact than using a heart rate monitor, but don’t require any equipment!
 Training using RPE can also help you to become a good judge of pacing.

 To add to the confusion, some training plans also use terms like ‘easy’, ‘tempo’, ‘VO2 Max’ and ‘race pace’.
 Again, what ‘easy’ is can be quite subjective – and your easy pace on one day might not be easy on a day that you’re recovering.
 However, if you’d like to go by the numbers, check out the Runner’s World calculator to get an idea what exactly your tempo pace is and for more detailed descriptions of the paces to help with your understanding when you’re on the bike or in the pool.